 An HTTPY URI is the same as an HTTPS URI, except that in place of the domain name is the hash of the server's public key.
 For example, https://www.waterken.com/products.html becomes httpy://3AA43D308E0E7EB1B5A5BBA082AB4E83762C92D8/products.html.
 (The public key hash could also be encoded in a base64 encoding as in E's cap URIs).

-When the user clicks on an HTML anchor that has an HTTPY href, the browser passes the URI to its HTTPY protocol handler.
+When the user clicks on an HTML anchor that has an HTTPY href, the browser passes the URL to its HTTPY protocol handler.
 This protocol handler contacts an SLS (Site Location Service, like E's Vat Location Service) server, and sends it a location request for the public key hash.
 The SLS server responds with an IP address and a DNS-style hostname.
 The protocol handler then initiates an HTTPS connection with this IP address and hostname.
 In the server certificate authentication stage of the SSL protocol, the HTTPY protocol handler ignores any signing information on the server's certificate, using instead the key hash contained in the HTTPY URI.
-If the server does not respond to the SSL connection attempt, then the HTTPY protocol handler attempts an HTTP connection.
+If the HTTPS connection fails, then the HTTPY protocol handler attempts an HTTP connection.
 In this case, no authentication is done, so the user should be notified with an alert dialog.

 On the server side, the web server can't tell the difference between a client using DNS/PKI and one using HTTPY.
 All it takes is a frisky web admin willing to submit the site's public key hash, IP address and hostname to an SLS.
 Since you're not modifying the site in any way, the boss will never notice.
 It has to be the web admin, since you'd have to prove knowledge of the private key corresponding to the public key hash in order for the SLS to accept the entry.